ephemerant/angularjs-datatables/README.md

-# angularjs-datatables
+# AngularJS Datatables [WIP]
-Simple, lightweight wrapper for interacting with data via AngularJS as a datatable
+A simple, lightweight wrapper for interacting with data via AngularJS as a datatable.